Back to Blog

 Platforms: PC

-A free fan-made game based on Hololive VTubers, and it has no business being this good.
-HoloCure has some of the tightest weapon design in the genre, with unique evolutions for every character.
-The fishing minigame and gacha system between runs give it more meta-progression than most paid alternatives.
-Even if you know nothing about VTubers, the gameplay stands on its own.
+A free fan-made game based on Hololive VTubers, and it has no business being this polished.
+HoloCure has some of the tightest weapon design in the genre, with unique attack patterns and evolutions for every character.
+Gawr Gura's trident plays nothing like Calliope's scythe.
+The weapon collabs (HoloCure's version of evolutions) are inventive and powerful, and discovering new ones is half the fun.
+Between runs, the fishing minigame and gacha system give you more meta-progression than most paid alternatives.
+The game gets regular content updates with new generations of characters.
+Even if you know absolutely nothing about VTubers, the gameplay stands entirely on its own.
+The fact that it is free makes the quality even more impressive.

 Rogue Genesia